 How is this test done?

-This test requires a stool sample.
-You will be asked to give a random or a timed stool container with a lid.
+This test is done with a stool sample.
+You will be asked to give a random or a timed container with a lid.
 Do not collect fecal material from the toilet bowl or put toilet In some cases, your provider may need to collect the sample using a rectal swab.